mkdocs/mkdocs/docs/user-guide/custom-themes.md

 #### base_url

-The `base_url` provides a relative path to the root of the MkDocs project.
+The `base_url` provides a relative path to the root of the elstir project.
 While this can be used directly by prepending it to a local relative URL, it is best to use the [url](#url) template filter, which is smarter about how it applies `base_url`.

-#### mkdocs_version
+#### elstir_version

-Contains the current MkDocs version.
+Contains the current elstir version.

 #### build_date_utc